Manual NVR course series and certification program

 If you like to work myofascially (with a heavier hand than an osteopath), then you need the Intro course.
 This course will help you finesse your work to better tend the neurovascular network while using a broad, firm touch.
 It will also help you integrate a lighter osteopathic style touch into your practice.

-(Part 1 may be taken first without taking the Intro course, but please refer to the FAQ for guidance and check with Kier before deciding to skip the Intro course)
+Part 1 may be taken first without taking the Intro course, but please refer to the FAQ for guidance and check with Kier before deciding to skip the Intro course.

 Manual NVR Part 1: Neck, Upper Thorax, and "Roots of Arms" provides you with important skills for working with the nerves, arteries, and dura of the neck, head, and upper thorax region, including the shoulder girdle, the rib cage, and its neural, vascular, and visceral contents.

-Manual NVR Part 2: Lower Thorax, Pelvis, and Hips provides a deep dive into working with the pelvis and hips, and allows us to complete our work with the thorax and spine.
-You will gain skills and strategies for balancing pelvic torsion, improving hip function, and addressing left-right asymmetry throughout the spine.
+Manual NVR Part 2: Lower Thorax, Pelvis, and Hips provides a deep dive into working with the pelvis and hips and allows us to complete our work with the spine and thorax.
+You will gain skills and strategies for balancing pelvic torsion, improving hip function, and addressing left-right asymmetry in the pelvis, hips, and thorax.
 We will review Part 1 techniques as we tend the central nervous system.
-Parts 1 and 2 are a set, and your clients will benefit the most if you take these two classes within 3-6 months of one another.

 The first three courses (Intro course, Part 1, and Part 2) together are considered "Level One" in the Manual NVR curriculum.
 After Part 2, you may want to take a pause before continuing on to Part 3, especially if you know you will benefit from time to process and integrate this work into your practice.